 Quick Summary of Domainer Elite

-Rating: 4 out of 5.
-Has a decent amount of information for the price point
+Rating: 4 Has a decent amount of information for the price point

 There’s a trap that I think any newbie online marketer falls into.
 It can be a deadly trap, and it’s certainly most often a wasteful trap.